mjboth/LightBike/README.md

 ## How to play

 Each player has to survive by avoiding walls created by the bikes while also diverting the other player into a wall.
 Both bikes leave behind a wall as they move across the grid.
 Any wall, either created by yourself or your opponent, is lethal.
-Bikes cannot stop once they start moving.

 ###### Title Screen: